 jennifer.maclean@belmont.edu, ext 5457

-Faculty may request materials for the library to purchase and add to its collection.
-You may find these materials through publisher websites, advertisements, articles, reference lists, personal recommendations, or other reliable reviewing sources, including reviews that library staff provide to your library faculty representative.
+All faculty and/or staff may request materials for the library to purchase and add to its collection.
+You may find these materials through publisher websites, advertisements, articles, reference lists, personal recommendations, or other reliable reviewing sources.

-Please submit all requests to your order coordinator.
-Please include as much information as possible about the requested item - title, author, editor, ISBN, publisher, edition, format, etc. The ordering spreadsheet to the left can help you ensure you've included as much information as possible.
+Please submit all requests to your liaison librarian.
+Please include as much information as possible about the requested item - title, author, editor, ISBN, publisher, edition, format, etc. The ordering spreadsheet linked on this page can help you ensure you've included as much information as possible.

-Once a request is received in the library, acquisitions staff will research availability and best price for the item, and the order process will begin.
-If the item is not available or will take an especially long time to arrive, your order coordinator will be notified and asked how to proceed.
+Once a request is received in the library, library faculty and/or staff will research availability and best price for the item, and the order process will begin.
+If the item is not available or will take an especially long time to arrive, the person requesting the material will be notified and asked how to proceed.

 Should you need a rush order, please use the Book Request form below.
 We will do our best to expedite the order.
-In some cases, an interlibrary loan may be an alternative.
+In some cases, requesting the item via interlibrary loan may be an alternative.

 Serial Requests: